Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Introduction

 Galaxies in the universe are distributed in a web-like structure known as \enquote{Cosmic Web} \citep{bond1996}.
 The study of these large-scale structures (hereafter LSS), which comprise galaxy clusters, sparsely populated voids, filamentary threads, and planar walls, is a cornerstone in our understanding of the evolution of galaxies and dark matter, which are strongly connected.

-The identification of LSS and the study of matter distribution within the cosmic web is still challenging due to the diverse shape and size of LSS, which often confines such studies to local-universe spectroscopic surveys \citep{york2000,colless2001}, simulations \citep{cautun2014,Vogelsberger2014,libeskind2018}, and analytical methods \citep{Bardeen1986,bond1996,Sousbie2011,ansari22}.
+The identification of LSS and the study of matter distribution within the cosmic web is still challenging due to the diverse shape and size of LSS components, which often confines such studies to local-universe spectroscopic surveys \citep{york2000,colless2001}, simulations \citep{cautun2014,Vogelsberger2014,libeskind2018}, and analytical methods \citep{Bardeen1986,bond1996,Sousbie2011,ansari22}.
 However, with the advent of wide and deep photometric surveys using ground and space telescopes, such as The Cosmic Evolution Survey (COSMOS), we are now able to identify and study these structures and their impact on the galaxy evolution in the high-redshift universe.
-Several studies have confirmed and investigated LSS in the COSMOS field, including the following examples: study of a large filamentary structure, known as COSMOS wall, at $z\sim0.73$ \citep{iovino2016}, spectroscopic confirmation/investigation of a large scale structure at $z\sim2.1$ \citep{hung_large-scale_2016}, a proto-cluster at $z\sim2.23$ \citep{darvish_spectroscopic_2020}, an asymmetric filamentary structure at $z\sim2.47$ \citep{casey_massive_2015}, a concentrated group of massive galaxies with extended X-ray emission at $z\sim 2.506$ \citep{wang_discovery_2016}, massive proto-clusters at $z\sim3.3$ \citep{forrest_elentarimassive_2023}, $z\sim 3.366$ \citep{mcconachie_spectroscopic_2022}, $z\sim4.57$ \citep{lemaux_vimos_2018}, and $z\sim 5.3$ \citep{capak_massive_2011}, discovery of a massive, dusty starburst galaxy in a protocluster at $z\sim5.7$ \citep{pavesi_hidden_2018} and complex-shaped overdensities in photometric redshifts at $z\sim2.45$ \citep{cucciati_progeny_2018}.
-Additionally, overdensities in 3D Ly$\alpha$ forest tomography are studied as alternative tracers of LSS (e.g., CLAMATO, \citealt{lee_shadow_2016} and LATIS, \citealt{newman_latis_2020} surveys).
+Several studies have confirmed and investigated LSS in the COSMOS field, including the following examples: identification of 247 X-ray groups at $0.08<z<1.53$ \citep{Gozaliasl2019}, study of a large filamentary structure, known as COSMOS wall, at $z\sim0.73$ \citep{iovino2016}, spectroscopic confirmation/investigation of a large scale structure at $z\sim2.1$ \citep{hung_large-scale_2016}, a protocluster at $z\sim2.23$ \citep{darvish_spectroscopic_2020}, study of complex-shaped overdensities at $z\sim2.45$ using photometric and spectroscopic observations \citep{cucciati_progeny_2018}, an asymmetric filamentary structure at $z\sim2.47$ \citep{casey_massive_2015}, a concentrated group of massive galaxies with extended X-ray emission at $z\sim 2.506$ \citep{wang_discovery_2016}, a protocluster of massive quiescent galaxies at $z\sim2.77$ \citep{ito2023}, massive protoclusters at $z\sim3.3$ \citep{forrest_elentarimassive_2023}, $z\sim 3.366$ \citep{mcconachie_spectroscopic_2022}, $z\sim4.57$ \citep{lemaux_vimos_2018}, a dense group with a spectroscopically confirmed quiescent galaxy at its center at $z\sim 4.53$ \citep{Kakimoto2023}, and $z\sim 5.3$ \citep{capak_massive_2011}, and discovery of a massive, dusty starburst galaxy in a protocluster at $z\sim5.7$ \citep{pavesi_hidden_2018}.
+Additionally, overdensities in 3D Ly$\alpha$ forest tomography are studied as alternative tracers of LSS (e.g., CLAMATO, \citealt{lee_shadow_2016} and LATIS, \citealt{newman_latis_2020} surveys) and the evolution of previously identified protoclusters over $\sim 11 \, \text{Gyr}$ is studied through constrained simulations in \citep{Ata2022}.